 - 1. Household income. - 2.
-References from former landlords during the previous five years for all members of the household. - 3.
+References from former landlords during the previous five years for all persons 18 years of age and older. - 3.
 Credit reports and credit references (refer to Credit Policy) for the applicant and any co-applicants. - 4.
-Criminal background/court reports obtained through Online Rental Exchange via CrimSafe for all memberse of the household age 18 years and older, including live in care attendants.
+Criminal background/court reports obtained through Online Rental Exchange via CrimSafe for all persons 18 years of age and older, including live in care attendants.